AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-12-Hicetnunc.xyz-and-NFTs-on-the-Tezos-Blockchain-~-What's-new ~-April-2021-Update.md

 This has now been fixed by showing all open offers for an NFT in it's collectors tab, with the respective price and the wallet address of the seller.  </p>

 <h2><a href='Templates'>HTML/P5JS/and other upload Templates</a></h2>
 Another big change has been the support of various data formats including html, svg, p5js, pdf.
-This was pioneered by '', who encapsulated an html page in an svg file.
-Now hicetnunc outright supports these formats, and you can find the respective templates for them here.
+This was pioneered by a number of Twitter users in parallel, some super insightiful articles by Twitter user @tarwin can be found here.
+What first started as html encapsulated in an svg file.
+Now hicetnunc outright supports these formats, and you can find the respective templates for them <a href='https://github.com/hicetnunc2000/hicetnunc/tree/main/templates'>here</a>.
 You'll have to replace certain parts of the templates with your own code, replace the default thumbnail.png / thumbnail.gif with your own and zip all files.
 This zip file will be what you upload at mint time.
 Amazing Right?

+Here's an example of what a minted p5js sketch looks like.
+Refreshing the age randomizes the sketch
 <iframe src="https://www.hicetnunc.xyz/objkt/25767" width="100%" height="1000"></iframe>

-Maybe the next cool thing could be a convenient embed code?
+Maybe the next cool thing could be a convenient iframe embed code?
 That would allow creators to display and sell their creations easily from their own websites.

 <h2><a name='OBJKT4OBJKT'>OBJKT4OBJKT</a></h2>
-https://twitter.com/DiverseNftArt/status/1376156452180664323
+Throughout the month we've also seen https://twitter.com/DiverseNftArt/status/1376156452180664323

 <h2><a name='Copyminters'>Copyminters and Hoarders</a></h2>